soroswap/core/README.md

 ```
 cp .env.example .env
 ```
-Now, edit the .env file and provide the ADMIN variables.
+Now, edit the .env file and provide the ADMIN and MAINNET_RPC_URL variables.
 This will be used to deploy the contracts

 1.3 In one terminal: (choose standalone, futurenet or testnet)